 It is important to buy the appropriate nail clippers for the job, or should I say dog.
 In other words, if your clippers are too big and bulky they can be difficult to manage on small dogs.
 Here is a Small Dog Nail Clipper.

-And for toy breeds or puppies you might prefer the Li’l Pals Nail Green Trimmer for Extra Small Dogs.
+And for toy breeds or puppies you might prefer a Nail Trimmer for Extra Small Dogs (affiliate link).

-For larger breeds, these nail clippers are proving very popular:
+For larger breeds, these nail clippers (affiliate link) are proving very popular

 Finding Quality Dog Nail Clippers to Buy